mobie/mobie.github.io/specs/mobie_spec.md

 	- `crop`: Crop transformation applied to a list of sources.
 The fields `min`, `max` and `sources` are required.
 		- `max`: Maximum coordinates for the crop.
 Contains a list of numbers.
 		- `min`: Minimum coordinates for the crop.
 Contains a list of numbers.
+		- `name`:
+		- `shiftToOrigin`: Whether to shift the source to the coordinate space origin after applying the crop.
+By default true.
-		- `names`: Optional names the sources after transformation.
+		- `sourceNamesAfterTransform`: Names of the sources after transformation.
 If given, must have the same number of elements as `sources`.
 Contains a list of strings.
-		- `shiftToOrigin`: Whether to shift the source to the coordinate space origin after applying the crop.
-By default true.
 		- `sources`: The sources this transformation is applied to.
 Contains a list of strings.
 		- `timepoints`: The valid timepoints for this transformation.
 If none is given, the transformation is valid for all timepoints.
 Contains a list of integers.
 - `uiSelectionGroup`: